hackjunction/react-boilerplate/README.md

 ## Conventions

+* **Styling & CSS classnames** We like to use an adapted version of [BEM](https://medium.freecodecamp.org/css-naming-conventions-that-will-save-you-hours-of-debugging-35cea737d849) for consistent naming of css classes.
+It makes writing JSX very easy when the correct classname for each component is always evident, and makes writing css a breeze when you can intuitively remember what the classnames you set are.
+Plus, there's othing quite like the feeling of seeing your clean and organised code!
+Please see `STYLING.MD` for details on how to write css like a boss.

 * **We use Yarn!** This is enforced with the `use-yarn` package, which prevents running `npm install` within the project

+* **No semi-colons!** They're really not needed - once you get used to leaving them out, you'll save yourself a surprising amount of extra keystrokes